setchy/thoughtworks-tech-radar-volumes/README.md

 ## How are the datasets updated?

-The datasets are manually refreshed every 6 months in alignment with Thoughtworks officially publishing their latest Volume.
+The datasets are refreshed every 6 months in alignment with Thoughtworks officially publishing their latest Volume.

 The process for generating the CSVs has been automated.